Semaglutide and Type 2 Diabetes

 Emerging Concerns: Semaglutide and gastroparesis

-While the drug labeling for semaglutide (Ozempic) does not specifically mention gastroparesis, the semaglutide/Mounjaro drug label does state that the drug has not been studied in patients with severe gastrointestinal disease and is therefore not recommended in these patients.
+While the drug labeling for semaglutide (Ozempic) does not specifically mention gastroparesis, the semaglutide/Mounjaro label does state that the drug has not been studied in patients with severe gastrointestinal disease and is, therefore, not recommended for these patients.

 Up to 50% of people with diabetes have some degree of delayed gastric emptying, but most have no digestive symptoms or have only mild symptoms.
-For some people with diabetes, problems managing blood glucose levels may be a sign of delayed gastric emptying (15).
+For some people with diabetes, problems managing blood glucose levels may indicate delayed gastric emptying (15).

 Diabetes and gastroparesis